cortes-ciriano-lab/savana/README.md

 ```
 pip install -r requirements.txt
 ```
+#### Install SAVANA with pip (from source)

-Once you've installed the required dependencies, you can install SAVANA by cloning this repository and running:
+Once you've installed the required dependencies, you can install SAVANA by cloning this repository, navigating to the main folder, and running:
 ```
 python3 -m pip install . -vv
 ```
-Inside the main folder.
 You can test that SAVANA was installed successfully by running `savana --help`, which should display the following text:
 ```
 > savana --help
 usage: savana [-h] --tumour [TUMOUR] --normal [NORMAL] --ref [REF] [--ref_index [REF_INDEX]] [--contigs [CONTIGS]] [--length [LENGTH]] [--mapq [MAPQ]] [--buffer [BUFFER]] [--depth [DEPTH]] [--threads [THREADS]] --outdir [OUTDIR] [--debug] [--validation [VALIDATION]] [--version]